 If you have any questions, please feel free to contact our office located in Johnstown, PA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Plantar warts can be very uncomfortable.
-If you need your feet checked, contact one of our podiatrists from Lovely Foot Associates, PC.
-Our doctors will assist you with all of your foot and ankle needs.
+Ankle pain can be caused by a number of problems and may be potentially serious.
+If you have ankle pain, consult with one of our podiatrists from Lovely Foot Associates, PC.
+Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 Symptoms